distributing this free software

 are given.
 Not known from whom, when, how, and why.

 Childhood, exploration and judgement, trial, tasting, judging and

-making mistakes, exposure to external and authoritative teaching,
+making mistakes, exposure to external and (more ore less) authoritative

-all revisited upon personal experience, observation of others and
+teaching, all revisited upon personal experience, observation of

 In particular, how caring adults anticipate and manage the neophobic

 phase of toddler has a relevant role on the imprinting upon which

 exploration of new goods will be carried out in later life.

 Importance of advertising